SelenaChen123/ChickenSmoothie/TradeMessages.md

     ```
     Ah, I just got what I was trying to get.
 Regardless, thanks for your time!
 Hope you have a wonderful day today! ^u^
     ```
+  -
+    ```
+    These trades have been here for a while now, so I'm clearing out my trading center!
+Please do resend if necessary!
+    ```

 ## NFT